 If you often send emails to the same multiple contacts, you can create a group for them.
 The next time you send an email, just control-click the group and choose Send Email.

-To create a group or sub-group, in the left sidebar, control-click On My Mac or an Internet account and choose Add a Group.
+To create a group or sub-group, in the left sidebar, control-click On My Mac or an Internet account and choose New Group.

 To export contacts to a desired format, control-click On My Mac or an Internet account you have added to ContactsMate and choose Export.